abeaderstadt/nlp-05-web-documents/README.md

 ## My Project Modifications

-To make this project my own, I TODO
+To make this project my own, I extended the pipeline with a couple of new derived features and applied it to a biomedical AI use case.
+I also tested how easily it could be reused on a different arXiv abstract without changing the core structure.

 **Phase 4: Make a Technical Modification**
 1. I added two new derived fields: